GammaSpace/policies/code-of-conduct.markdown

 By becoming a member of Bento Miso, or attending or hosting any event at Bento Miso in any capacity, you agree to abide by this code of conduct, and cooperate with organizers who enforce it.

-By registering for or hosting an event, you agree to make your name visible on the public event page.
-This visibility helps maintain the safety of our space.
-Anyone not registered for an event may be denied entry.

 ## Expected Behavior

 We insist that everyone who uses the space remains mindful of, and takes responsibility for, their speech and behavior.
 This includes: